solegalli/trainindatablog/_posts/2022-05-31-variance-stabilizing-transformations-in-machine-learning.md

 layout: post
 title:  "Variance stabilizing transformations in machine learning"
 author: sole
+description: The logarithm, power, and square root are variance stabilizing transformations.
+How and why are they used in machine learning?
+excerpt: Why do we transform variables with the logarithm or a power function before training a machine learning model?
+Find out more about variance stabilizing transformations and their use in machine learning.
 categories: [ Feature engineering, Python, Machine learning ]
 image: assets/images/posts/var_stab/cover.png
+description:
 ---

 You’ve probably heard that before training machine learning models, data scientists transform